Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Comparison of the reduced stochastic model with the full two-population Kuramoto-Sakaguchi model

-The reduced stochastic model \eqref{eq:abramszOU}--\eqref{eq:OU} is further able to reproduce the statistics of the fluctuations of the synchronised phases around their mean, $\theta_i-\psi_1$.
+The reduced stochastic model \eqref{eq:abramszOU}--\eqref{eq:OU} further reproduces the statistics of fluctuations of the synchronised phases around their mean, $\theta_i-\psi_1$.
 Figure~\ref{fig:thetahist} shows the empirical histograms of $\theta_i-\psi_1$ for $N=8,12,16$ and $N=32$, over all oscillators of the synchronised population.
-It is seen again that even for the small system size with $N=8$ the reduced stochastic model is able to describe the statistical properties of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2}.
+It is seen again that even for a small system size with $N=8$ the reduced stochastic model is able to describe the statistical properties of the full two-population KS model \eqref{eq:abrams_1}--\eqref{eq:abrams_2}.
 The accuracy of the reduced stochastic model increases, as expected, with increasing system size $N$.
-The histograms of the full two-population KS model exhibit isolated sharp peaks for $N<16$ at the mean of the phases ofvindividual oscillators.
+The histograms of the full two-population KS model exhibit isolated sharp peaks for $N<16$ at the mean of the phases of individual oscillators.
 These undulations get smeared out for a sufficiently large number of oscillators.

 To see in how far the reduced stochastic model captures the statistics of individual oscillators we show in Figures~\ref{fig:theta_mean} and \ref{fig:theta_var} the mean and variance for each synchronised oscillator, and in Figure~\ref{fig:theta_dot} the average effective frequency ${\bar \nu}_i\coloneq \langle \theta_i(t)\rangle$ for each synchronised oscillator.
 Remarkably, the mean of the fluctuations is well approximated by the reduced stochastic model even for $N=8$.
 These figures show that the synchronised population involves rogue oscillators at the edge of the population, which oscillate with markedly different mean rotation frequencies and mean phases.
-The reduced stochastic model is able to capture the mean phase as well as the variance of all oscillators, even of the rogue oscillators very well.
+The reduced stochastic model is able to capture the mean phase as well as the variance of all oscillators very well, even for the rogue oscillators.